Jigsaw Tool Blades

 Jigsaw Blades for Wood

-Metal cutting jigsaw blades use finer teeth and stronger blade materials to cut aluminium, steel and thin metal sheets.
-High-speed steel (HSS) or bi-metal blades provide better durability when cutting tougher materials.
+Metal cutting jigsaw blades use finer teeth and stronger materials to cut aluminium, steel and thin sheet metal.
+These blades provide controlled cutting and improved durability when working with harder materials.

 Jigsaw Blades for Plastic & Laminates

-• Bi-Metal blades: combine durability and flexibility for mixed materials.
+• Bi-metal: combines strength and flexibility for mixed materials

-• For detailed cuts: narrow blades allow tighter curves.
+• Curved cuts: narrow blades for tighter control

-If you're drilling pilot holes before cutting, try our Pilot Hole Calculator .
-It quickly calculates the correct drill bit size for wood screws and woodworking projects.
+If you're preparing timber before cutting, try our Pilot Hole Calculator to choose the correct drill bit size.

 Browse Related Cutting Blades

-• Reliable blades for DIY and trade users
+• Reliable blades for DIY and trade use

-Browse our full range of jigsaw blades above and find the right blade for your next cutting project.
+Browse the range above and choose the right blade for your next cutting job.

 Browse More Categories